BijouMengulwa/BijouMengulwa/README.md

 ### Hi there 👋

 Welcome to my GitHub profile!
-I'm Bijou Mengulwa, a data analyst with a passion for software development.
+I'm Bijou Mengulwa, a data analyst with a keen interest in software development.
 Here's a little bit about what I'm up to:

 🔭 I’m currently working on: Enhancing my data analysis skills and diving deeper into software development to broaden my expertise.
 🌱 I’m currently learning: Software Development, including languages like Python, JavaScript, and Java, as well as frameworks such as Flask, Django, and React.js.